ariabuckles/amorphous/README.md

 [LICENSE]: https://github.com/ariabuckles/amorphous/blob/master/LICENSE
 [travis-ci]: https://travis-ci.com/ariabuckles/amorphous

-React state management, without the new concepts.

 Amorphous makes sharing state in react as easy as using `setState`.

-Just like `this.state` is a component's state and can be updated with `setState`, `this.appState` is an app's state, which can be updated with `this.setAppState`:
+Just as `this.state` is a component's state and can be updated with `setState`, `this.appState` is an app's state and can be updated with `this.setAppState`:

 ```javascript